LYxiaotai/MDIC3/README.md

 # MDIC3
-this is a code for MIDC3
+MDIC3 (Matrix Decomposition to Infer Cell-Cell Communication) is a method for inferring cell-cell communication.